Soil Testing and Plant Diagnostic Services

 P.O.
 Box 160

 Portageville, MO 63873

-Sample submitted directly to the lab should be accompanied by the sample information form and a check for the amount due payable to MU Soil Testing, unless you have an account with us.
+Samples submitted directly to the lab should be accompanied by a sample information form and a check for the amount due payable to MU Soil Testing, unless you have an account with us.
 If you have an account with us fill in the firm and outlet number and we will bill you at the end of the month.